Meteor Research Group (MRG)

 Within the Meteor Research Group of ESA, we perform research in the field of meteors and meteoroids.
 We operate a double-station video camera setup on the Canary Islands called CILBO.
 It has been collecting meteoroid orbits since 2012.
 We are using our own meteor orbit determination software, called MOTS, developed in 2002.
 The current version includes Monte Carlo modelling of the measurement errors, to obtain error estimates of the orbital elements.
 An additional camera with an objective grating allows us to obtain spectra, thus constraining the composition of the meteoroids.

-In Feb 2017, we installed an all-sky camera of the French FRIPON network on the roof of ESTEC.
-We are in the process of expanding this network over the Netherlands.
-In Dec 2017, we have added a second camera in Oostkapelle, with more to come.
-We are also working closely together with the NELIOTA team in Greece, analyzing lunar impact flashes.
+We are in the process of expanding the French FRIPON network over the Netherlands.
+We are also working closely together with the NELIOTA team in Greece, analyzing lunar impact flashes, and study impact craters on the Columbus module of the International Space Station.

 Our main science interests are meteoroid flux densities and their orbital parameters.
 We have developed elaborate de-biasing methods to analyse our CILBO data in that respect and are working on extending that to the FRIPON data.
 We are characterising the composition of meteoroids, and study lunar impact flashes.